willtheorangeguy/.github/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about how to use this project on our [Discord]().
+- Ask any question about how to use this project on our Discord.s
 - If it does not get answered, open an Issue!

 ## Coding Conventions